 - URL — where you receive POSTs.
 Must be HTTPS.

 The platform shows the signing secret once at creation time — copy it into your environment.
-You cannot retrieve it later; you can rotate (which generates a new secret and invalidates the old after a 24-hour grace).
+You cannot retrieve it later; you can rotate, which replaces the secret immediately (update your endpoint first, then rotate).

 Payload format